 “The penalty will be dictated by the nature of the offense and will likely include a ban on submitting to any journal published by the AMA for a period of time.
 All sitting Editors of AMA journals will be informed. … In extreme circumstances, the committee reserves the right to inform an author’s institution, depending on the seriousness of the offense.”

-You could save much time by asking or doing your research.
+You could save a lot of time by asking or doing your research.
 Either way, understanding the types of plagiarism, how to avoid it and the consequences will help you avoid it.

 7. Use Plagiarism Checkers